Shuffle/Shuffle/.github/install-guide.md

 # Installation guide
-Installation of Shuffle is currently only available in docker.
+Installation of Shuffle is currently available for docker and kubernetes.
 Looking for how to update Shuffle?
 Check the [updating guide](https://shuffler.io/docs/configuration#updating_shuffle)

 This document outlines an introduction environment which is not scalable.
 [Read here](https://shuffler.io/docs/configuration#production_readiness) for information on production readiness.
 This also includes system requirements and configurations for Swarm or Kubernetes.